valetparker/valetparker.github.io/README.md

 ##Introduction

-This is the github repository for the ValetParker website found at <a href="http://valetparkerapp.com" target="_blank" title="ValetParker App Website">http://valetparkerapp.com</a>.
+This is the github repository for the ValetParker website found at <a href="http://valetparker.github.io" target="_blank" title="ValetParker App Website">http://valetparker.github.io</a>.

-This site was developed by Bivee LLC – <a href="http://www.bivee.co/" target="_blank" title="Bivee LLC">http://bivee.co</a>
+This site was developed by Bivee Inc – <a href="http://www.bivee.co/" target="_blank" title="Bivee LLC">http://bivee.co</a>

 ##Notes to Edit the Site